anthonylu23/anthonylu23/README.md

 ## hi there, i'm anthony 👋

-i'm currently a **cs and data science major at nyu** minoring in math, with a strong interest in **machine learning, gen ai, and dev tools**. i enjoy working on applied ml and full stack projects, and experimenting with new tools and frameworks.
+i'm currently an undergrad at **nyu** majoring in **computer and data science** and minoring in **math**, with a strong interest in **machine learning, gen ai, and building software**. i enjoy working on applied ml and full stack projects, and experimenting with new tools and frameworks.

 ### 🛠️ tech stack